FarronF/limerick-council-meetings/meetings/2015/09/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 20th July 2015.md

  The issue of a suggested 80kph speed limit on the N69 from the Dock Road to

-Clarina was under review by the NRA.---
+Clarina was under review by the NRA.
+---
 6

  Lines of communication with everyone affected by the proposed works would remain